Transport-for-the-North/NorMITs-Demand/README.md

 the command `pytest` in the main repository folder.
 Pytest will search for any files named `test_*.py` or `*_test.py` and run all tests within them, see [pytest documentation](https://docs.pytest.org/en/stable/) for more information.

+## Versioning
+The NorMITs Demand codebase follows [Semantic Versioning](https://semver.org/); the convention for most software products.
+In Summary this means the version numbers should be read in the following way.

+Given a version number MAJOR.MINOR.PATCH (e.g. 1.0.0), increment the:

+- MAJOR version when you make incompatible API changes,
+- MINOR version when you add functionality in a backwards compatible manner, and
+- PATCH version when you make backwards compatible bug fixes.

+Below, a brief summary of previous version can be found.
+Note that this should be moved in future to reflect future releases to avoid filling up this readme with version notes.

+### v0.1.0
+Initial version number.
+Before the TMS codebase has been merged into this codebase (which is really only EFS).
+No Elasticity model is included, and neither is the exceptional/bespoke zones.
+The first version of EFS outputs can be found from this version onwards.